Victor Glynn: Career

 His many productions in this period included Mike Newell's An Awfully Big Adventure based upon Beryl Bainbridge's novel and starring Hugh Grant, Alan Rickman and Prunella Scales; an adaptation of C. P. Taylor's And a Nightingale Sang with Joan Plowright and Stephen Tompkinson and which won the Prix Europa and Malcolm Bradbury's Silver Nymph-winning The Gravy Train and The Gravy Train Goes East with Ian Richardson, Francesca Annis and Oscar winner Christoph Waltz.
 Other productions included Christopher Hampton's Total Eclipse starring Leonardo DiCaprio and David Thewlis, the mini series Friday on my Mind starring Christopher Eccleston for BBC1 and an adaptation of Rosamunde Pilcher's September which featured Jacqueline Bisset, Jenny Agutter, Mariel Hemingway and Paul Guilfoyle.

 Between 1996 and 2003 he was President of Golden Square Pictures/ Sony Pictures Television Productions (UK).
 Productions during this time included Urban Gothic and Don't Try This at Home.

 Since 2003 he has been an executive producer and production or script consultant to a number of major production companies and commercial brands.
-His most recent credits include Mad to Be Normal, That Good Night starring John Hurt and Waiting for Anya starring Noah Schnapp, Jean Reno and Angelica Huston.
+His most recent credits include Mad to Be Normal, That Good Night starring John Hurt and Waiting for Anya starring Noah Schnapp, Jean Reno and Anjelica Huston.
 Chairman of GCB Films, he is also a Fellow of the Oxford Media Academy and a Fellow of the Royal Society of Arts, in London.
 A tutor and examiner at Oxford University Department for Continuing Education between 2009 and 2015, he continues to lecture on a regular basis at Oxford and other universities.
 He is an Industry Adviser at Saïd Business School.
 Between 2010 and 2015 he worked with Blackwell UK acting as liaison with Oxford University.

 The story by The Brothers Glynn, Santa and the Pirates, written by Victor and illustrated by his brother Chris Glynn is being developed as an animated children's television series.

-He was co-producer of Underdogs aka Metegol directed by Academy Award winner Juan Jose Campanella.
-The film was released in Argentina in July 2013 by Universal Studios and attracted an audience over more than two million people.
-It starred Rupert Grint and Rob Brydon opened in August 2014 in the UK to wide acclaim.
+He was a co-producer of The Unbeatables, the UK version of Metegol, directed by Academy Award winner Juan Jose Campanella.
+The film was first released in Argentina in July 2013 and attracted an audience of more than two million people.
+The UK dub featured the voices of Rupert Grint and Rob Brydon and opened in August 2014 in the UK to wide acclaim.
 The film has won many awards including a Goya in Spain and the Grand Prize at the New York International Children's Film Festival in 2014.
-A series based on the movie is now in development with Discovery Kids.